 National Initiative to Address COVID-19 Health Disparities Award

-Our current Community Evaluator (CE) projects are funded by the Massachusetts Department of Public Health (MDPH) through the Centers For Disease Control (CDC) National Initiative to Address COVID-19 Health Disparities Award.
-These projects focus on understanding and addressing inequities related to the COVID-19 pandemic, and making sure people directly impacted by COVID-19 are an active part of the evaluation process and public health response.
+With funding from the Massachusetts Department of Public Health (MDPH) through the Centers For Disease Control (CDC) National Initiative to Address COVID-19 Health Disparities Award, we are working on a series of projects focused on understanding and addressing inequities related to the COVID-19 pandemic.
+These projects aim to ensure that people directly impacted by COVID-19 are an active part of the evaluation process and public health response.

-To learn more about being a CE, check out the details below!
+To learn more about the CEs roles and current opportunities, check out the details below!

 Who are CEs?

 CEs are community members, parents, youth, policy leaders, service providers, and other partners who care deeply about the lives of children, youth, and families.
-CEs also have a shared interest in ensuring that research projects are responsive to the experiences of families, program participants, and communities.
-No research experience is necessary!
+CEs also have a shared interest in ensuring that evaluation projects are responsive to the experiences of families, program participants, and communities.

 What would I do as a CE?